cjjohansen/favorite-city-weather/README.md

 Its described in detail in  [fastify typescript documentation](https://www.fastify.io/docs/latest/Reference/TypeScript/)

+Also I have defined the type ForecastResponse myself.
+But It must be possible to import that type from openweather api somehow.

 ### code deduplication

-Ther eis some code duplication that could be removed.
+There is some code duplication that could be removed.
 For instance some of the code in the two functions calling openweather api duplicates code.
-So some axios api instance could be made usable so errorhandling is not duplicated.
+So some axios api instance could be made reusable so errorhandling is not duplicated.

 ### error handling